AranNomante/ffmpeg_vp8_h264_vaapi/README.md

  <b>All scripts are configured properly.
 Hardware accelerated script has not been tested</b>

- <b>Make sure vainfo does not output any errors and env_setup is set properly to enable hardware acceleration</b>
- &nbsp<i>skip if you do not have an external gpu</i>
+ <b>Make sure vainfo does not output any errors and env_setup is set properly to enable hardware acceleration <i>skip if you do not have an external gpu</i></b>

  <h1>Must have</h1>